-Required Skills
+🖊 Required Skills

 Major Skills required- Most of the job roles include technology and statistics to analyze the data.
-There are some major skills which are important to get placed in any role related to GIS and Remote sensing.
-Programming languages like R, MATLAB, Python, IDL, C++, FORTRAN are important programming languages in GIS systems.
+There are some major skills which are important to get placed in any role related to GIS and remote sensing.
+Programming languages like R, MATLAB, Python, IDL, C++, and FORTRAN are important programming languages in GIS systems.
 The entire systems run on these programs so these are important to learn.
-ArcGIS, MATLAB, Python, C++, R, ERDAS, Ecognition, ENVI, PostgreSQL/PostGIS, QGIS, Photoshop, GRASS, PCI Geomatica, IDRISI, MapInfo, FORTRAN are the basic and additional skills required to make a career in GIS and Remote Sensing Field.
+Arc GIS, MATLAB, Python, C++, R, ERDAS, Ecognition, ENVI, Postgre SQL/Post GIS, QGIS, Photoshop, GRASS, PCI Geomatica, IDRISI, MapInfo, FORTRAN are the basic and additional skills required to make a career in GIS and Remote Sensing Field.

-Department of Mathematics
+Department of Mathematics:

 After the completion of B.Sc.
-(General) in Mathematics, Students will able to -
+Honours or Multidisciplinary programme with Mathematics as a subject, Students will able to -

-- develop the basic logic to think about the practical problems. - develop mathematical skills to solve problems in various branches of mathematics.

-- appreciate the role of mathematical proof in formal deductive reasoning. - ♣ inculcate the ability to think independently and reason. - demonstrate the ability to analyze data and draw appropriate statistical conclusions. - demonstrate the ability to apply analytical and theoretical skills to model and solve mathematical problems. - recognize and appreciate the connections of mathematics with other branches of science.
+- Develop the basic logic to think about the practical problems. - Uevelop mathematical skills to solve problems in various branches of mathematics. - 4 Appreciate the role of mathematical proof in formal deductive reasoning. - 4 Inculcate the ability to think independently and reason. - 4 Demonstrate the ability to analyze data and draw appropriate statistical conclusions. - Demonstrate the ability to apply analytical and theoretical skills to model and solve mathematical problems. - 4 Recognize and appreciate the connections of mathematics with other branches of science.